#1 Your Annual Meetings Are Here!

 Ministers of Word and Service Currently Serving in a Call:

 You will receive a communication from Robyn Zimmerman with a link to the form that you should use for your report to the bishop.
 Please do take the time to fill this out and submit it to the synod office.
 Thank you!

 #4 – Nominations and Resolutions for 2019

-Congregational Presidents and Rostered Ministers will be receiving early next week a letter from the synod Vice President, Jane Cahill Wolfgram, with information about bringing resolutions and nominations to the assembly.
+Congregational Presidents and Rostered Ministers received a letter from the synod Vice President, Jane Cahill Wolfgram, with information about bringing resolutions and nominations to the assembly.
 Please pay attention to the timelines for these.
 Nominations and Resolutions forms can be downloaded here.
 They are due to the synod office by February 28th at 4:30.